Sas3380/Binary_Digit_Recognition/README.md

 # Handwritten Digit Classification with Neural Networks

 Welcome to this project on **Handwritten Digit Classification**!
 This repository demonstrates how to use a **neural network** to classify handwritten digits (0-1).
 The neural network is trained on a dataset of 20x20 grayscale images and is capable of recognizing and classifying the digits 0 and 1 from the images.
+Dataset is from MNIST

 ## What’s Inside?